 This tutorial is about LibreOffice and python scripts used like macros.

-First you need to assign the permission for your user to write into script folder.
+First, you need to assign the permission for your user to write into the script folder.

-The main reason come from your software – the LibreOffice and your script editor for python language need to using this path: C:\Program Files (x86)\LibreOffice 5\share\Scripts.
+The main reason comes from your software – the LibreOffice and your script editor for python language need to using this path: C:\Program Files (x86)\LibreOffice 5\share\Scripts.

 If you using one of the linux OS then he path will be: /Applications/LibreOffice.app/Contents/Resources/Scripts/python/.

-This allow you to see the python files and also can be run with Run button.
+This allows you to see the python files and also can be run with the Run button.

-I open my python script with the LibreOffice default interface ( not Writer, Calc, Base, etc.) and this allow me to run python scripts for any type of LibreOffice apllications.
+I open my python script with the LibreOffice default interface ( not Writer, Calc, Base, etc.) and this allows me to run python scripts for any type of LibreOffice applications.